PragmaticWorksSoftware/LegiTestDocs/articles/client/DesigningaLegiTestTest.md

-1.Execute one or more actions to determine the state of data after the object (in this example a package) executes.
+1. Execute one or more actions to determine the state of data after the object (in this example a package) executes.

-2.Run one or more assertions which use the output of the actions to determine if the assertion is true or false.
+2. Run one or more assertions which use the output of the actions to determine if the assertion is true or false.